 To eliminate ERROR 0xC004FC03 virus our malware researchers recommend scanning your computer with Spyhunter.

-There are many deceptive sites out there.
-They typically share common traits, such as using scare-tactics to promote technical support services and/or untrustworthy programs.
-These webpages show alerts/alarms, concerning "detected" issues/threats and offer to provide tech support and/or software, supposedly able to remove the problems.
-ERROR # ER36dx9832(3), Norton Subscription Has Expired Today, Windows Antivirus - Critical Alert are a few examples of scams similar to ERROR 0xC004FC03.
+There are many deceptive sites online.
+They typically share common traits, such as using scare-tactics to promote 'technical support' services and/or untrusted programs.
+These web pages show alerts/alarms concerning "detected" issues/threats and offer to provide tech support and/or software, supposedly able to remove the problems.
+ERROR # ER36dx9832(3), Norton Subscription Has Expired Today, and Windows Antivirus - Critical Alert are other examples of scams similar to Activation Error 0xC004FC03.

 How did potentially unwanted applications install on my computer?

-Some PUAs have "official" websites, from which they can often be downloaded for "free".
-These apps also proliferate via download/install setups of other programs.
-The false marketing technique of pre-packing ordinary software with undesirable or malicious content is called "bundling".
-Rushed download/installation processes (e.g. used pre-set options, skipped steps, etc.) - endanger devices with potential system infiltrations and infections.
-Intrusive advertisements spread PUAs as well.
-Once clicked, said ads can execute scripts to download/install unwanted content without user consent.
+Some PUAs have "official" websites, from which they can often be downloaded "free".
+These apps also proliferate via the download/install set-ups of other programs.
+The deceptive marketing technique of pre-packing normal software with unwanted or malicious content is called "bundling".
+Rushing download/installation processes (e.g. using pre-set options, skipping steps, etc.) endangers devices with potential system infiltration and infections.
+Intrusive advertisements also proliferate PUAs.
+Once clicked, they can execute scripts to download/install unwanted content without users' consent.

-It is recommended to always research products to verify their legitimacy, before downloading/installing them.
-Only trustworthy and verified download channels should be used.
-P2P sharing networks (BitTorrent, eMule, Gnutella, etc.), unofficial and free file-hosting sites, third party downloaders and similar sources are considered to be untrustworthy; therefore are advised against use.
-Download/Installation processes should be treated with caution.
-That includes reading terms, exploring all possible options, using the "Custom/Advanced" settings and declining to download/install additional apps, tools, functions, etc. Care should be exercised when browsing.
-Intrusive adverts usually look legitimate and harmless, however they redirect to various questionable webpages (e.g. gambling, pornography, adult-dating and others).
-Should users encounter ads/redirects of this kind, they are strongly advised to check the system and immediately remove all suspicious applications and/or browser extensions/plug-ins.
+Research products to verify their legitimacy, before downloading/installing.
+Use only trustworthy and verified download channels.
+P2P sharing networks (BitTorrent, eMule, Gnutella, etc.), unofficial and free file-hosting sites, third party downloaders and similar sources are untrustworthy and should not be used.
+Treat download/Installation processes with caution.
+Read the terms, explore all possible options, use the "Custom/Advanced" settings and decline offers to download/install additional apps, tools, functions, etc. Care should be exercised when browsing.
+Intrusive ads usually seem legitimate and harmless, however, they can redirect to dubious web pages (e.g. gambling, pornography, adult-dating and others).
+If you encounter ads/redirects of this kind, check the system and immediately remove all suspicious applications and/or browser extensions/plug-ins.
 If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.

 The server *** is asking for your user name and password.